camba1/gotempm/vault/README.md

 ##### Setup

-<u>Note:</u> The commands below assume that Vault was installed using the default name.
+Note that the commands below assume that Vault was installed using the default name.
 Thus, it assumes that the Vault container is called `vault-0`.
 If that is not the case, you may need to modify the Makefile with the appropriate container name.
 Additionally, the scripts need a Vault token in order to authenticate properly.
 You may use your root token (not really recommended).
 Alternatively, you can create and provide your own token.